My Usenet posts

 Gordon Pasha, sent to Sudan by the Egyptian viceroy Ismail Khedive from 1874 to 1879 to end the slave trade, reported that of the 80,000 to 100,000 slaves sent yearly from Darfur, only 7,000 to 8,000 made it alive to Assiut.”

-Last comment from Aidan Kehoe on the 3rd of November at 1:06
+Last comment from plumbing service brandon on the 15th of March at 22:39

 Minor language detail that I haven’t seen documented elsewhere, so I may as well write it up here.
 In English, in RCSI and as far as I can tell in the other medical schools in Ireland, the Greek root ‘ceph’ (from κεφαλή, ‘head’), is usually pronounced as /kɛf/.
 So ‘anencephaly’ is /ænənˈkɛfəlɪ/, ‘cephalosporin’ is /ˈkɛfælɔspoʊɹɪn/.
 One example of encephalitis written to reflect this spelling, by someone who’s apparently not a medic, is here; the original poster writes the word ‘enkephalitis’.
 The OED doesn’t list this pronunciation at all, so I’ve no idea of its age.